 The Growth and Development of the Section of Invertebrate Paleontology

-The 100-year-old Section of Invertebrate Paleontology of Carnegie Museum of Natural History currently houses more than 800,000 invertebrate fossil specimens.
+The 100-year-old section of Invertebrate Paleontology of Carnegie Museum of Natural History currently houses more than 800,000 invertebrate fossil specimens.
 This collection is one of the top ten invertebrate fossil collections in the country.
-Over 12,000 of the specimens are types (specimens on which a fossil species is based) or figured specimens that have been illustrated in over 400 scientific papers.
-The section’s types collection is the largest in the museum.
+More than 12,000 of the specimens are types (specimens on which a fossil species is based) or figured specimens that have been illustrated in more than 400 scientific papers.
+The section’s type collection is the largest in the museum.

 A natural history museum’s animal, plant, and fossil collections are like a library’s books.
-Andrew Carnegie understood this and proposed that “the Carnegie Institute will be the final home of every worthy collection”, and that collections should be held as a resource for posterity (Carnegie Institute Bulletin, v.
+Andrew Carnegie understood this and proposed that “the Carnegie Institute will be the final home of every worthy collection,” and that collections should be held as a resource for posterity (Carnegie Institute Bulletin, v.
 1, p.2).
 The earliest invertebrate fossil collections were purchased by Andrew Carnegie from the Baron de Bayet in 1903.
-This collection of over 130,000 specimens was made from classic European localities during the late 19th Century.
-Since that purchase the invertebrate paleontology collections have steadily grown through contributions of private collections and field excursions of the section’s staff.
+This collection of more than 130,000 specimens was made from classic European localities during the late 19th century.
+Since that purchase the invertebrate paleontology collection has steadily grown through contributions of private collections and field excursions of the section’s staff.

 Invertebrate Paleontology: a subdiscipline of geology

 In the past century the discipline of paleontology has grown and evolved from a science of "collect and name" to one that integrates sedimentological, ecological, and evolutionary principles into a cohesive discipline that merges life science and earth history.
 As such, modern paleontologists must be as proficient in geology as they are in the biological sciences.
 The history of invertebrate paleontology at Carnegie Museum of Natural History, its collections, staff, and their backgrounds parallel the history of paleontology.